 - Learn how to get prescriptions and care.

+Purchase extra medication to have a supply on hand.
 Download Medicare's Getting Care and Drugs in a Disaster Area.
 It explains how Medicare beneficiaries have special rights to get out-of-network care if they live in an area where the President has declared a disaster.